dthaler/rst2rfcxml/README.md

 cmake --build build
 ```

+The resulting binary will be in `./build/rst2rfcxml/rst2rfcxml`.

 Make on Windows (which uses a multi-configuration generator):
 ```
 cmake -B build
 cmake --build build --config Release
 ```

+The resulting binary will be in `.\build\rst2rfcxml\Release\rst2rfcxml.exe`.

 ## Usage